h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 - **max_predictor_number**: Maximum number of predictors to be considered when building GLM models.
 Defaults to 1.

 Understanding ModelSelection ``mode = allsubsets``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Setting the H2O ModelSelection ``mode = allsubsets`` guarantees the return of the model with the best :math:`R^2` value.

-For each predictor subset size x:
+For each predictor subset size :math:`x`:

-- If there are n predictors and we are looking at using x predictors, all combinations of x and n predictors are first generated;
+- If there are :math:`n` predictors and we are looking at using :math:`x` predictors, all combinations of :math:`x` and :math:`n` predictors are first generated;
-- for each element in the combination of x predictors: generate the training frame, build the model, and look at the :math:`R^2` value of the model;
+- for each element in the combination of :math:`x` predictors: generate the training frame, build the model, and look at the :math:`R^2` value of the model;
 - the best :math:`R^2` value, the predictor names, and the ``model_id`` of the best models are stored in arrays as well as H2OFrame;
 - access functions are written in Java/R/Python to extract coefficients associated with the models with the best :math:`R^2` values.